Soundie: Musical genres

+Some bandleaders recognized the promotional value of soundies.
+Will Bradley, Vincent Lopez, and Ray Kinney were the first, as has been mentioned, and Ozzie Nelson, Cab Calloway, Louis Armstrong, Lawrence Welk, and Louis Jordan followed.
+The most prolific soundies bandleaders were Johnny Long (18 titles) and Stan Kenton (17 titles); cowboy entertainer Red River Dave was almost as prolific (14 titles).

-More than 1,800 Soundies minimusicals were made, many of which have been released on home video.
-The Soundies films were regularly described and reviewed in the entertainment and music trade publications, such as Billboard.
+More than 1,800 soundies minimusicals were made, many of which have been released on home video.
+The soundies films were regularly described and reviewed in the entertainment and music trade publications, such as Billboard.

-Success, then readjustment
+Wartime impact

-During their first year, the Soundies made millions of dollars (in dimes).
+During their first year, the soundies made millions of dollars.
 However, in late 1941, the federal government restricted the use of rubber and precious metals, prioritizing these resources for military use during wartime.
 This meant that Mills Novelty could no longer build and sell Panoram machines, and had to confine its activities to keeping the existing projectors supplied with films.
 Soundies became strictly a production company, dedicated to making its own musical shorts.